 Sunlight can also trigger a particular type of acne known as Acne Aestivalis (more commonly known as Mallorca Acne).
 Acne Aestivalis occurs when UVA rays combine with the chemicals in certain skincare and sun protection products and trigger an allergic reaction.
 It typically effects women between 25 and 40 who experienced acne during puberty and you can read more about it in the different types of acne .

-People with acne marks (pigmentation issues caused by Post Inflammatory Hyperpigmentation or PIH) are particularly prone to further issues of hyperpigmentation.
+People with acne scars and acne marks (pigmentation issues caused by Post Inflammatory Hyperpigmentation or PIH) are particularly prone to further issues of hyperpigmentation.
 Excessive sun exposure and/or inappropriate sun protection can exacerbate acne-related hyperpigmentation.

 Certain acne treatments and medications − e.g. Benzoyl Peroxide, Tretinoin, Adapalene and Azelaic Acid − also make skin more susceptible to sun damage and increase the need for appropriate sun protection.
 You can find out more in acne and medication .